tamunoWoks/kNN_regression_sales_prediction_analysis/README.md

 ## Conclusion

 This project provides a clear understanding of how k-Nearest Neighbors regression can be applied to predict sales based on TV advertising budgets.
-By experimenting with different values of k, we explored the impact of model complexity and accuracy.
+By experimenting with different values of k, we explored the impact of model complexity and accuracy, thereby predicting the best value of k.
 The visualizations and analysis contribute to a better grasp of the relationship between TV advertising and sales, helping to make informed decisions in business scenarios.